Max Bygraves: Career

 He also occasionally worked as an actor, appearing in British films including Bless 'Em All (1948) and Tom Brown's Schooldays (1951).
 Bygraves appeared as himself in the 1954 British film musical Harmony Lane directed by Lewis Gilbert.
 He portrayed the title character in the 1956 film Charley Moon and starred in the 1961 drama Spare the Rod.
 In 1959, Bygraves bought the past and future rights to the Lionel Bart musical Oliver! for £350 at a time when Bart was experiencing severe financial difficulties.
 Bygraves later sold them for £250,000.

 In the 1950s and 1960s, Bygraves appeared as a guest on several television variety programmes, both in the UK and United States.
 These included Ed Sullivan, Jack Benny and Jackie Gleason, in America.
 He was the subject of This Is Your Life in 1961 when he was surprised by Eamonn Andrews while rehearsing his new show, Do Re Mi at London's Prince of Wales Theatre.
 He appeared in several TV series including the sitcom Roamin' Holiday and the variety shows Max and Max Bygraves at the Royalty.
 From 1983 to 1985, Bygraves hosted Family Fortunes, taking over from his friend and fellow comedian Bob Monkhouse.
 He would later be succeeded as host in 1987 by Les Dennis.

 From 1972, Bygraves recorded a series of albums, Sing Along With Max (later Singalongamax), in which he sang medleys of familiar songs aimed at an older audience.
 The albums, for Pye Records, sold millions of copies and led to spinoff shows and more recordings.
 In 1977, UK publishing house W. H. Allen published Bygraves' comic novel The Milkman's on His Way.

 Bygraves' catchphrase was said to be: "I wanna tell you a story".
 Another well-known phrase of his was "That's a good idea, son!".

 Honours

 In 1982, Bygraves was made an Officer of the Order of the British Empire (OBE).

 Personal life

 Bygraves married WAAF sergeant Gladys "Blossom" Murray in 1942.
 The couple had three children.
-Bygraves also had three other children from extramarital affairs.

 On 9 August 1974, Bygraves became trapped on a cliff-face near his house in Westbourne, Bournemouth, while attempting to retrieve a kite flown by his grandson which had become stuck beneath the edge of the cliff.
 Bygraves suffered friction burns on his hands and was in shock when police and firefighters helped him to safety.
 In 1999, Bygraves underwent treatment for an ear disorder, having cancelled a number of performances on his doctor's advice.

 He and Blossom Bygraves moved from Bournemouth to Queensland, Australia, in 2008.
 She died there in 2011 at the age of 89.